Metehan120/Oxidalloc/README.md

 Oxidalloc is a high-performance allocator written entirely in Rust.
 It is designed to be ABI-compatible with glibc's malloc family and verified to run system-wide across a full Linux desktop environment.

 ## Tested on Fedora
+## IMPORTANT: By new update most fragmentation issues are fixed.

 ## Features